NepetaDev/discord-purge/README.md

 # discord-purge

-Remove all your messages from a given Discord guild (server).
+Remove all of your messages from a given Discord guild (server) or a DM (direct message) channel.

 ## How to install: